pypancsv/pypancsv/docs/index.md

 If you've worked your way through the examples and want a further challenge, visit my list of [operations commonly used for CSV processing](commonoperations){:target="_blank"} _(under construction)_ to learn more functions that you can put into your Python scripts.

-For example, maybe instead of filtering for rows whose "Last Name starts with capital S" you want to...
+For example, once you can filter for rows whose "Last Name starts with capital S" you may want to...

-* Look up what operation would "uppercase" the contents of cells in the "Last Name" column _(handy to do before checking if the output of that operation starts with capital S, so as to do a case-insensitive filter)_
+* Know what operation would "uppercase" the contents of cells in the "Last Name" column _(handy to do **before** the "capital S" filter for case-insensitivity)_

-* Look up what operation would check whether numeric cell values in an "Age" column are "< 60"
+* Know what operation would check whether numeric cell values in an "Age" column are "< 60"

 ## Why Learn Python